Deploy a task sequence

 Pre-download content for this task sequence: For more information, see Configure pre-cache content.

-Select Deployment Template: Starting in Configuration Manager version 1802, you can save and specify a deployment template for a task sequence.
+Select Deployment Template: Save and specify a deployment template for a task sequence.

 - Software Installation